The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Online Appendix: Data Details

 We measure the \textit{Routine} task component of the lost job.
 To this end, we use data on routine intensity by occupation from \cite{autor2013} and \cite{goos2014}.
 We translate the occupational codes into the Swedish nomenclature.
 We have data on occupations for about half of our workers.
-We impute routine intensity for each worker based on the average routine score for those in the same detailed education-industry combination. \footnote{We define the combinations using 1-digit education level, 2-digit education field, and three-digit industry.
+We impute routine intensity for each worker based on the average routine score for those in the same detailed education-industry combination.\footnote{We define the combinations using 1-digit education level, 2-digit education field, and three-digit industry.
 For cells where we have fewer than 100 workers we use data on the 1-digit industry and education (field+level) instead.
 The leave-out correlation between our education-industry-based measure of routineness and routineness as measured directly based on occupation is 0.7.
-The reason for not using occupation-level routineness directly is the large number of missing values this would imply.}
+The reason for not using occupation-level routineness directly is the large number of missing values this would imply.}$^,$\footnote{Robustness analyses indicate that our results are robust to imputing routine intensity for half of the sample.
+Our results are robust using only data where information on occupations is available.
+Moreover, broad occupational categories do not appear to predict displacement effects beyond job routineness and the other covariates, suggesting that detailed occupational data for all workers may not be crucial for predicting heterogeneous job-loss effects.}

 We further construct a \textit{Manager} dummy for workers who are employed as managers.
 This information is drawn from the occupational codes, which we do not have for all workers, and therefore contains false negatives.
 To mitigate the problem, we impute manager status based on data from the previous three years if the information is missing in $t=-1$.